rajeshrv2020/CarND-Behavioral-Cloning-P3/README.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.

 I used callbacks to save the best run.
-My Epoch was set to 10.The ideal number of epochs was 5 since the best model to be reached by epoch 5.
+My Epoch was set to 10.The ideal number of epochs was 5 since the best model was reached by epoch 5.

 I used an adam optimizer so that manually training the learning rate wasn't necessary.